 netsh advfirewall firewall set rule group="remote desktop" new enable=Yes

-Once you complete the steps, the Remote Desktop will enable and the firewall will be configured, allowing you to access the computer remotely.
+Once you complete the steps, the features will be enabled, and the firewall will be configured, allowing you to access the computer remotely.

-To enable Remote Desktop with PowerShell on Windows 11, use these steps:
+To enable the Remote Desktop feature with PowerShell commands on Windows 11, use these steps:

 -